appium/ruby_console/ios_v_android.md

 `text` is [not a selenium search strategy](https://github.com/appium/appium/issues/241#issuecomment-14582659) so use XPath.

+`secure` on iOS will return value.

+`EditText` used as password field on Andorid will always return an empty string.

 --

 iOS .name returns the [accessibility attribute](http://developer.apple.com/library/ios/#documentation/ToolsLanguages/Reference/UIAElementClassReference/UIAElement/UIAElement.html#//apple_ref/javascript/instm/UIAElement/name) if it's set. if not set, the string value is used.